mohdshahid1984/GoEuroExcercise/README.md

         QA can add test cases at TestData.xml.
 You can also create your own xml file (MyData.xml) and annotate it on test case like below
         @MethodArguments("dataFilePath=src/test/resources/MyData.xml")

+##Test Plan
+  I added a feature List which I will plan to test as a feature tester.